adoreblvnk/linux_mint_setup/README.md

 **Other Versions**

 *NOTE: This guide has been tested on Linux Mint 20.3 ["Una"](https://www.linuxmint.com/edition.php?id=292).
-May work on other versions.*
+Will most likely work on other versions.*

 Linux Mint 21: